vzha2011/chemical-molecules-analyzer/README.md

 # Score
 - Import a datasets with SMILES of chemical molecules
+- The scores are converted to difficulty levels from the easiest level to the most difficult level
-- The SMILES of chemical molecules with lowest and highest scores will be displayed
+- The SMILES of chemical molecules with the easiest level and the most difficult level based on the scores will be displayed
-- The histograms based on different type of scores of chemical molecules such as RA score (Retrosynthetic Accessibility score) will be displayed
+- The histograms that have the frequency distribution of the chemical molecules with difficulty levels will be displayed

+Five types of scores:
+- Retrosynthetic Accessibility Score
+- Natural Product-likeness Score
+- Synthetic Accessibility Score
+- Quantitative Estimation of Drug-likeness Score
+- SYnthetic Bayesian Accessibility Score
 Example:
 ![](Images/score.png)